 You’ve been through the hardest, most painful trial you’ll ever experience.
 So you should be more than confident that you can get back in shape – especially with these 7 workouts you could do to shed those mommy fats away.

 Everyone should know that crunches are not the best option for weight loss, especially after delivering a baby.
 Instead, you can perform pelvic tilts to train your lower back and pelvic floor while also strengthening your abdominals to a degree.
-It can also help alleviate back pains associated with pregnancy and childbirth.
+It can also help alleviate back pains associated with pregnancy and exercising after giving birth.

 - Lie down on a mat or any comfortable flat surface.
 Make sure your palms and soles are perfectly flat on the floor with your knees are bent.